100120023003/MEDitor-code/README.md

 - **2026-08-21:** Released the public camera-ready code and [`v0.1.0`](https://github.com/100120023003/MEDitor-code/releases/tag/v0.1.0).
-- **2026:** MEDitor was accepted to EMNLP 2026.
+- **2026:** MEDitor was accepted to EMNLP Findings 2026.
 The public paper link and archival BibTeX will be added when the proceedings metadata is available.

 ## Results